Staff & Steering Committee

 Executive Director, Rural Advantage, Fairmont, MN

-Linda Meschke founded Rural Advantage, a MN nonprofit corporation with 501[c][3] status, to continue working with water quality, 3rd Crops and rural vitality.
-Through Rural Advantage I am interested in working on initiatives that leverage and enhance the interconnections of agriculture, the environment and rural communities.
-Major initiatives include establishment and marketing of 3rd crops on the Midwestern landscape, including perennials for local bioenergy; the Madelia Model; local foods and farm2cafeteria networks, establishment of multifunctional landscapes; and the development of an ecological services payment package for farmers.
+[In memory, 1956-2024, obituary] Linda Meschke founded Rural Advantage, a MN nonprofit corporation, to work at the intersection of water quality, 3rd Crops and rural vitality.
+Through Rural Advantage, she worked on initiatives that leverage and enhance the interconnections of agriculture, the environment and rural communities.
+Major initiatives included establishment and marketing of 3rd crops on the Midwestern landscape, including perennials for local bioenergy; the Madelia Model; local foods and farm2cafeteria networks; establishment of multifunctional landscapes; and the development of an ecological services payment package for farmers.

 Helene Murray